Grimy/ChoregraphAI/notes/aggro.md

 Slimes and zombies have an “infinite” radius: they are always active.

-Harpies, all mages, goblin bombers, evil eyes, blue dragons, earth dragons, and mimics have a radius of 0: they will only move when aggroed.
+Harpies, all mages, goblin bombers, evil eyes, non-red dragons, and mimics have a radius of 0: they will only move when aggroed.

-Green dragons and minotaurs have a radius of 7.
+Minotaurs have a radius of 7.
 Nightmares have a radius of 9.
 Red dragons have a radius of 10.

 For all other enemies, the activation radius is zone-dependant.
 It’s 5 in Z2, 7